QueNerguy/WikiQuedia/content/I Notes/Differential Calculus I/Generalized Ordinary Differential Equations.md

 $$
 y = c_1 e^{\lambda_1 t} + c_2 e^{\lambda_2 t} + c_3 e^{(a + bi) t} = c_1 e^{\lambda_1 t} + c_2 e^{\lambda_2 t} + c_3e^{at}\left[ \cos({bt}) + i\sin(bt) \right]
 $$

+---

+For physical systems, say we have a mass on a spring that oscillates back and forth, the motion of the mass is described only by the real axis of the solution above.
+Thus, the solution for $\vec{\textbf{x}}_p$ is only $\vec{\textbf{x}}_1$.
+The real part of the solution tells us how much the function decays, and the imaginary part tells us how the solution oscillates[^q3b1b].
+For a more complete intuitive understanding of imaginary solutions to differential equations I recommend [this video by 3Blue1Brown](https://youtu.be/-j8PzkZ70Lg?si=DyUTLJWS5O1XEbRf).

+[^q3b1b]: 3Blue1Brown, *The Physics of Euler's Formula | Laplace Transform Prelude*, 10-2025, US, [link](https://youtu.be/-j8PzkZ70Lg?si=LLhxjRJosSpOCZIJ).

 ### Checking Solutions for Linear Dependence